PLEASE NOTE: All seats have now been named.

 By naming a seat, your gift will support our mission of making the world’s greatest music accessible for everyone.
 Supporting activities including concerts, lectures and exhibitions, the Yoko Ono Lennon Centre will unite people of all ages and backgrounds.

-For a minimum gift of £250, your dedication will be engraved on a plaque and affixed to a seat in the Tung Auditorium, where it will remain for the lifetime of the seat.
-Gifts can be made in full or in monthly instalments.
+For a minimum gift of £250, your dedication will be engraved on a plaque and affixed to a seat in The Tung Auditorium, where it will remain for the lifetime of the seat.

-In recognition of your contribution, you will receive a personalised thank you from us and an opportunity to visit your seat, upon the opening of the Yoko Ono Lennon Centre in late 2021.
+In recognition of your contribution, you will receive a personalised thank you from us and an opportunity to visit your seat, upon the opening of the Yoko Ono Lennon Centre in spring 2022.

 Whether you choose to name your seat for yourself or your family or for someone special who always sits beside you, you will be supporting our mission to bring this wonderful new facility to the University and the city.